zpeats/50863_ABR_Lab/README.md

 python grader.py -v
 ```

-In addition feel free to add print statements within ```studentcodeEX.py``` to see how the parameters are changing through out the course of a test run.
+In addition feel free to add print statements within your own code to see how the parameters are changing throughout the course of a test run.

 ### Demo

 ![HD Example](https://github.com/zpeats/50863_ABR_Lab/blob/ABR/readmelinks/demov.gif "HD Example")

+## Information for Developers

 ## References for ABR Implementations